Here is the definition that the Content Marketing Institute gives:

 Takeaway: One way to stop overthinking is to simply ship the first version of your blog’s design.
 Then tweak and optimise as you go with feedback from your audience.

 Here we look at how to get started with a professional design for your blog.

 Choose a minimal theme with a white background

-It’s easy to get distracted with choosing a theme.
+It’s easy to get distracted by choosing a theme.
 But overthinking this step can trap you in an endless cycle and waste enormous amounts of time.
-For now you’ll want to choose a theme with an elegant design and a white background.
+For now, you’ll want to choose a theme with an elegant design and a white background.

 Here is an example from the WordPress theme depository called OnePress:

 If you don’t mind spending a little extra money, ThemeForest offers an excellent selection of elegant and professional WordPress themes that you can choose from.
 It’s easy to spend a lot of time choosing a theme but settle for an adequate solution for now.
 You can always change your theme later on.

 Effective web design is much more than aesthetics.
 Your site also has to be usable for your visitors.
 Adding breadcrumb navigation is a great way to enhance the usability of your site and is an effective visual aid that shows where visitors are.